-The Recovering America's Wildlife Act was reintroduced in the 117th Congress, with bills in both the U.S. House and the U.S. Senate.
+The Recovering America's Wildlife Act passed the U.S. House in June 2022, and is awaiting action in the U.S. Senate.

-If passed, H.R.
-2773 or S. 2372 would provide a major boost for American wildlife conservation.
+If passed, S. 2372 would provide a major boost for American wildlife conservation.

 Learn more here.